 Prayer, reflection, and reliance on the Holy Spirit helped to bring all the elements of the image together.
 There is no real way to make a completely accurate representation of the image given at the foot of the altar, especially since the acolyte was not focusing on every detail.
 It was too overwhelming to “see” the details of every scourging wound, or the color of the ground or sky.
 The brilliance of the Cross, the presence of the rainbow, the clarity of the words, and the expression of determination on our Lord’s face are the elements that all are called to experience.
 The details provided by the artist help to frame these essential elements.

 When looking at this image, may you be blessed with stirrings in your soul and conversion of heart to truly believe in the desire of God to have you to yearn to be with Him in Heaven.
 May you come to understand that God’s Promise ~ God’s Plan is for each of us to see the Holy Cross of Jesus Christ as the true throne of God on Earth before we see His full glory in Heaven.

 Peace in Christ!

-The following scriptures illustrate “God’s Promise – God’s Plan” and are used by permission from the New International Version.
+The following scriptures illustrate “God’s Promise – God’s Plan” and the Exaltation of the Holy Cross.
+They are used by permission from the New International Version.